saifhossam/School-Management-System-/README.markdown

 This project is a **School Management System** web application designed to streamline administrative and academic tasks for educational institutions.
 Built using modern web technologies, it provides a user-friendly interface to manage students, teachers, classes, attendance, grades, and more.
 The system aims to enhance efficiency in school operations, improve communication between stakeholders, and simplify data management.

-**Note**: This README assumes the project structure and functionalities based on common school management systems, as the specific details of the repository at `https://github.com/saifhossam/School-Management-System-/tree/main/School%20Management%20System%20(web)` are not fully accessible.
-Adjust the content as needed to match the actual implementation.

 ## Features

 - **User Roles**: